didac-crst/mockexchange-api/examples/dry_run/README.md

-# mockexchange-api Dry Run Example
+# Mockexchange API - Dry Run Example 🚀

 This directory contains a Dockerized dry run example for the **mockexchange-api** library, designed to run continuously for hours or days.
-It simulates trading activity by generating random orders (no strategy), so the simulated portfolio value will erode over time 📉.
+It simulates trading activity by **generating random orders (no strategy)**, so the simulated portfolio value should erode over time 📉.
 It logs operations and validates behavior without using live endpoints.

 ## Contents